William Lloyd Prosser

 William Lloyd Prosser (March 15, 1898 – 1972) was the Dean of the School of Law at UC Berkeley from 1948 to 1961.
 Prosser authored several editions of Prosser on Torts, universally recognized as the leading work on the subject of tort law for a generation.
 It is still widely used today, now known as Prosser and Keeton on Torts, 5th edition.
-Furthermore, in the 1950s, Dean Prosser became Reporter for the Second Restatement of Torts.
+Furthermore, in the 1950s, Prosser (often referred to as "Dean Prosser") became Reporter for the Second Restatement of Torts.